upenndigitalscholarship/monuments-research-group/essay/Kentucky-Killing.md

+---
-# Killing of a Kentucky Teen Flying the Confederate Flag (1995)
+title: Killing of a Kentucky Teen Flying the Confederate Flag (1995)
+author:
+location:
+---
 On January 14th 1995, nineteen-year-old Michael Westerman from Kentucky was shot and killed while driving along the highway near Mississippi.
 Seven Black teenagers were arrested and charged with the crime.[^1] Two